-- · "Business Combination" are the transactions contemplated by the share exchange agreement dated as of November 2, 2018 by and among CM Seven Star Acquisition Corporation, KAG and Renren, pursuant to which we acquired 100% of the equity interests of KAG from Renren on April 30, 2019; - · "CAGR" are to compound annual growth rate; - · "car parc" are to the total number of light vehicles, including cars, sport utility vehicles and light trucks in a region or market at a specific point in time; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "Dealerships" are to our dealership businesses operated by special purpose holding companies in which we possess majority ownership and voting control; - · "Dealership Outlets" are to retail premises operated by our Dealerships; - "KAG" are to Kaixin Auto Group, our wholly-owned subsidiary acquired from Renren; - · "Kaixin," "we," "us," "our company" or "our" are to Kaixin Auto Holdings, our Cayman Islands holding company, and its subsidiaries and consolidated affliated entities; - · "Kaixin Affiliated Network Dealers" are to other in-network dealers who provide automobile inventory to our Dealerships and which are marketed pursuant to profit-sharing arrangements with us; - "other in-network dealers" are to other dealerships with which we have commercial relationships, including consumer financing referrals, or who are users of our Dealer SaaS platform; - · "RMB" or "Renminbi" are to the legal currency of China; - · "Shanghai Auto" are to Shanghai Renren Automotive Technology Group Co., Ltd., our wholly-owned PRC subsidiary; - "SaaS" are to "software-as-a-service"; - · "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States; - \cdot "U.S. GAAP" are to accounting principles generally accepted in the United States; and

-· "variable interest entity" or "VIE" are to our variable interest entities, Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd., or Qianxiang Changda, and Shanghai Jieying Auto Retail Co., Ltd., or Shanghai Jieying, which are 100% owned by PRC citizens and a PRC entity owned by PRC citizens, and are consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries.
+- "Business Combination" are the transactions contemplated by the share exchange agreement dated as of November 2, 2018 by and among CM Seven Star Acquisition Corporation, KAG and Renren, pursuant to which we acquired 100% of the equity interests of KAG from Renren on April 30, 2019; - · "CAGR" are to compound annual growth rate; - "car parc" are to the total number of light vehicles, including cars, sport utility vehicles and light trucks in a region or market at a specific point in time; - · "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "Dealerships" are to our dealership businesses operated by special purpose holding companies in which we possess majority ownership and voting control; - · "Dealership Outlets" are to retail premises operated by our Dealerships; - "Haitaoche" are to Haitaoche Limited; - "Haitaoche Acquisition" are to the transaction contemplated by the share purchase agreement entered into between Kaixin and Haitaoche on December 31, 2020 pursuant to which Kaixin agrees to issue to shareholders of Haitaoche an aggregate of 74,035,502 ordinary shares of Kaixin in exchange of 100% share capital of Haitaoche; - · "KAG" are to Kaixin Auto Group, our wholly-owned subsidiary acquired from Renren; - · "Kaixin," "we," "us," "our company" or "our" are to Kaixin Auto Holdings, our Cayman Islands holding company, and its subsidiaries and consolidated affliated entities; - · "Kaixin Affiliated Network Dealers" are to other in-network dealers who provide automobile inventory to our Dealerships and which are marketed pursuant to profit-sharing arrangements with us; - · "other in-network dealers" are to other dealerships with which we have commercial relationships, including consumer financing referrals, or who are users of our Dealer SaaS platform; - · "RMB" or "Renminbi" are to the legal currency of China; - · "Shanghai Auto" are to Shanghai Renren Automotive Technology Group Co., Ltd., our wholly-owned PRC subsidiary; - · "SaaS" are to "software-as-a-service"; - · "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States; - · "U.S. GAAP" are to accounting principles generally accepted in the United States; and - · "variable interest entity" or "VIE" are to our variable interest entities, Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd., or Qianxiang Changda, and Shanghai Jieying Auto Retail Co., Ltd., or Shanghai Jieying, which are 100% owned by PRC citizens and a PRC entity owned by PRC citizens, and are consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries.

 Our reporting currency is the U.S. dollar.
 This annual report contains translations of Renminbi amounts into U.S. dollars at specific rates solely for the convenience of the reader.
 The conversion of Renminbi into U.S. dollars in this annual report is based on the rate certified for customs purposes by the Federal Reserve Bank of New York.
-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.9618 to US\$1.00, the noon buying rate in effect as of December 31, 2019 set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.525 to US\$1.00, the noon buying rate in effect as of December 31, 2020 set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, the rates stated below, or at all.